shopware/shopware/src/Docs/platform/5-orm/1-definition.md

 }
 ```

-The method should return a new `FieldCollection` containing all fields and relation fields for the definition.
+The method should return a new `FieldCollection` containing all fields and association fields for the definition.
 The fields should match the columns in your storage and your primary key should be flagged using the `PrimaryKey` flag.

 A full list of available fields can be found in the [Types guide]().